 - Hard throttling Like most ESPs, Amazon SES throttles sending for new customers.
 But unlike most ESPs, SES does not queue and slowly release throttled messages.
 Instead, it hard-fails the send API call.
 A strategy for retrying errors is required with any ESP; you're likely to run into it right away with Amazon SES. - Tags limitations Amazon SES's handling for tags is a bit different from other ESPs.
 Anymail tries to provide a useful, portable default behavior for its tags feature.
-See Tags and metadata below for more information and additional options. - Open and click tracking overrides Anymail's track_opens and track_clicks are not supported.
+See Tags and metadata below for more information and additional options. - No merge_metadata Amazon SES's batch sending API does not support the custom headers Anymail uses for metadata, so Anymail's merge_metadata feature is not available.
+(See Tags and metadata below for more information.) - Open and click tracking overrides Anymail's track_opens and track_clicks are not supported.
 Although Amazon SES does support open and click tracking, it doesn't offer a simple mechanism to override the settings for individual messages.
 If you need this feature, provide a custom ConfigurationSetName in Anymail's esp_extra.